HaloSelasi/archive/README.md

 # About archive

-Terminal executable to create csv files with 4 rows.
+Terminal executable to create and write csv files.

 Desktop\CL.csv as Database.